 We'll talk a bit more about the pros of both Android and iOS a little lower down.
 But both are going to do a fine job of running your smartphone: there aren't any killer, must-have features that you'll find on one but not the other.

 You can find most big name apps on both Android and the iPhone nowadays – there aren't many major bits of software that only run on one platform and not the other.

-That said, many new apps (or app updates) often appear on iOS first, especially games – Alto's Odyssey is one recent example of this.
+That said, many new apps (or app updates) often appear on iOS first, especially games.
 You might have to wait a little longer for your favourite title to make it to Android.

 In terms of apps made by Apple and Google, you can, of course, get all of Google's key apps on your iPhone: in fact a lot of people use them instead of Apple's defaults.
 In contrast, the only significant app you can get on Android that's made by Apple is Apple Music.

 Why would you choose Android?
 It's more customisable, as we've said.
 You get a broader choice of devices.
 It also gives its apps more freedom – you can get screen recorders and call recorders on Android that Apple doesn't allow on the iPhone, for example.
 If you don't like the default apps, you can swap them out.
 Saying that, with the latest iOS versions, you can now choose different default apps for services like mail and web browsing.